BYLAWS of the

 1. President – the President’s powers and duties are:

-a.
-To serve as the principal executive officer of DNA, and supervise and control all activities.
+1. To serve as the principal executive officer and speaker of the DNA, and supervise and control all activities.
 The President shall have first option to preside at all meetings of the Membership and of the Board of Directors.
 The President is the authorized signer of contracts.

 2. Vice-President - The powers and duties of the Vice-President are: